 Purpose of the Project:

-The Conference of State Court Administrators and the National Center for State Courts (NCSC), through the National Open Court Data Standards (NODS), will develop business and technical court data standards to support the creation, sharing and integration of court data by ensuring a clear understanding of what court data represent and how court data can be shared in a user-friendly format.
+The Conference of State Court Administrators and the National Center for State Courts (NCSC), through the National Open Court Data Standards (NODS), has developed business and technical court data standards to support the creation, sharing and integration of court data by ensuring a clear understanding of what court data represent and how court data can be shared in a user-friendly format.

 Data standards are “the rules by which data are described and recorded.”
 Data standards facilitate the sharing of data, increase transparency, provide for consistency in data interpretation, allow for meaningful comparisons across data sets and reduce the cost of producing or extracting individual data sets.
 The NODS project will include two types of standards: (1) logical business standards that define the variables to be included; and (2) technical standards that will define the data structure, variable formats, and values.